Throbbing tooth pain usually indicates that there is an injury or infection in the mouth. In most cases, this will be a cavity or an abscess.

 It is important to see a dentist or doctor right away following a blow to the mouth or face.
 A person may have a broken bone that requires treatment, broken teeth that need repairing, or other injuries.

 Gum disease causes inflammation and pain in and around the gums.
-While infections can cause gum disease, plaque buildup is the most common cause.
-People with gum disease may have gum pain, throbbing teeth, or bleeding gums.
+While infections can cause gum disease, plaque buildup is the

 The treatment of gum disease